Mattia46/cv/README.md

 #### Ruby and Ruby on Rails

  Ruby has been my first Ojbect Oriented Programming code language.
-Through It I learnt the Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion principles (SOLID) and Test-Driven
+Through It I learnt the Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion principles (SOLID), Test-Driven
-Development (TDD).
+Development (TDD) and Relational Database.

 -  [Aiport](https://github.com/Mattia46/airport_challenge): A Program that can land and take-off planes from different airports as long as there is space and it isn't stormy.
 It is 100% tested using RSpec.